I am a big fan of soups and stews. No wait, let me rephrase that. I am a huge fan of anything that requires

 pepper to taste

-¼ cup nutritional yeast or grated Parmesan, plus more for serving
+¼ cup nutritional yeast or grated Parmesan, plus more for

 ¼ cup parsley, coarsely chopped